alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 #### Linux
 In the CLAT space, Linux is... interesting. [clatd](https://github.com/toreanderson/clatd) exists and does see some maintenance, though the only distributions that seem to package it are [Fedora and openSUSE](https://pkgs.org/search/?q=clatd), and neither ship it by default.

 I've had mixed results using `clatd`.
-It's a touch finnicky and seems to get a bit confused when carrying out very regular tasks such as switching between ethernet and Wi-Fi when docking/undocking a laptop, for example.
+It's a touch finnicky and seems to get a bit confused when carrying out very regular tasks, such as switching between ethernet and Wi-Fi when docking/undocking a laptop.

 I'd like to see something emerge for Linux which is a bit more embedded into the core of the OS and functions a bit more smoothly, like Apple's implementation.
 There's been an issue open on [systemd's GitHub](https://github.com/systemd/systemd/issues/23674) for a couple of years now asking for something like this.
-Who knows, maybe we'll see something like a `systemd-clatd` eventually.
+Who knows, maybe we'll see `systemd-clatd` eventually.

 ## Day 3 - 30: IPv6-only (with transitional tech)
 So by Day 3, I still have my IPv6-only network deployed, but I also have NAT64+DNS64 along with CLATs on devices which support them.